8sun/opencart-manager-discount/README.md

 Description
 -----------

-The given package is intended for work of the customer and the manager with statuses of the order.
-The package is developed 8 sun Empire Studio and includes additional extension about purpose of the discount by the manager.
+The package is intended for a work of customers and the managers with statuses of an  order.
+The package was developed 8 sun Empire Studio and includes additional extension with which a manager can assign discounts to users.

->Note: For correct work it is necessary to set the id statuses of orders in the file: `a_order_update.xml`
+>Note: For the correct work it is necessary to set the ids (status) of orders in the file: `a_order_update.xml`

 ```
 public $status = array(